-Having recently returned from a most amazing trip to Egypt, organized by you, I felt compelled to put my thoughts in writing.
+Having recently returned from a most amazing trip to Egypt, organised by you, I felt compelled to put my thoughts in writing.
 The Zahra, our cruise boat down the Nile, was impeccable.
 Attention to detail was observable in all areas and emanated from the superb leadership and management of Mr Milad.
 The staff anticipated our every need and responded with true professionalism, friendliness and dedication.
 The cabins were luxurious and beautifully appointed.
 The food was absolutely outstanding.
 Each day we were treated to visiting the most wonderful sites under the direction of an inspiring guide.

 We felt privileged to be experiencing the treasures of this wonderful country, sometimes completely alone!

 At all times we felt very safe and protected.
 I want to urge anyone keen to visit Egypt to do so as soon as possible before the crowds return.
-If they want a vacation of a lifetime chose the Oberoi Zahra!
+If they want a holiday of a lifetime chose the Oberoi Zahra!